Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Training on noisy data

 \section{Training on noisy data}

 In this section, we evaluate the robustness of our proposed methods, IMP-Loss and DIMP-Loss, by training on noisy datasets.
-We aim to simulate real-world scenarios where LLM-generated data may be imperfect due to labeling errors (low quality) or duplicate entries (low diversity).
+We aim to simulate real-world scenarios where LLM-generated data may be imperfect due to labeling errors (low quality), duplicate entries (low diversity), and unrelated inputs (low quality).
 This allows us to analyze the effects of the Quality Checker and Diversity Checker in IMP-Loss and DIMP-Loss.